rust-lang/cargo/src/doc/src/reference/config.md

 This option sets the browser to be used by [`cargo doc`], overriding the `BROWSER` environment variable when opening documentation with the `--open` option.

+##### `doc.publish-dir`

+* Type: string
+* Default: `CARGO_DOC_PUBLISH_DIR` environment variable, or, if that is missing, documentation is not published.

+This option is used by [`cargo doc`] as a directory to copy the generated documentation to, overriding the `CARGO_DOC_PUBLISH_DIR` environment variable.
+It can also be set with the `--publish-dir` CLI option.
+This can be used to publish documentation straight into, for example, a directory that is being served up by a local web server already.

 #### `[cargo-new]`